-BMW will launch its Golf GTI- and Hyundai i30 N-rivalling 128ti in South Africa in the first quarter of 2021.
-Fitted with a limited-slip diff, M Sport suspension and a muscular 2.0-litre turbopetrol, the 128ti is claimed to bolt from 0 to 100 kph in just 6.1 sec.
-It will also mark BMW's first stab at the traditional front-wheel-drive hot hatchback market.
+BMW will launch its 128ti premium hot hatch in South Africa soon.
+Fitted with a limited-slip diff, M Sport suspension and a 180-kW 2.0-litre turbopetrol motor, the 128ti is claimed to bolt from 0 to 100 kph in 6.3 sec and marks BMW's first serious stab at the traditional front-wheel-drive hot hatchback market.
 Although Mzansi won't get the full-fat 195 kW/400 Nm version as offered in Europe, the newcomer's outputs are almost identical to that of the Golf 8 GTI.

 Why a “ti”?